msimet/Stile/doc/systest_basics.rst

 >>> scott_rule_hist = stile.HistogramSysTest(binning_style='scott')  # Scott's rule
 >>> freedman_rule_hist = stile.HistogramSysTest(binning_style='freedman')  # Freedman-Diaconis rule

+Scott's rule chooses bins based on the sample size and the sample standard deviation, while the Freedman-Diaconis rule uses the interquartile range instead, which is less sensitive to outliers.

 You can also just set your own number of bins.

 >>> ten_bins_hist = stile.HistogramSysTest(nbins=10)